 Has Antibacterial And Antimicrobial Properties

-Bay leaf extract has also been shown to be effective against other illness causing bacteria such as Staphylococcus intermedius, Klebsiella pneumonia, Listeria monocytogenes, Salmonella typhimurium, and Staphylococcus aureus (4).
+Certain compounds in bay leaf extract also contribute to its antimicrobial activity against other illness causing bacteria such as Staphylococcus intermedius, Klebsiella pneumonia, Listeria monocytogenes, Salmonella typhimurium, and Staphylococcus aureus (4).

 May Help Fight Against And Prevent Some Types Of Cancer

-Although more research is needed in this particular area, some studies have shown that bay leaf extract can not only prevent early signs of colorectal cancer but also that bay leaf may inhibit the growth of breast cancer and leukemia cell growth (6, 7)
+Although more research is needed in this particular area, some test tube studies have shown that bay leaf extract can not only prevent the growth of colorectal cancer cells but also that bay leaf may inhibit the growth of breast cancer cell growth (6, 7).